Kalrfou/GCtx-UNet/README.md

 The datasets we used are provided by the authors of TransUnet.
 You can access the processed data through this [link](https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd).
 For more details, please refer to the "./datasets/README.md" file.
 Alternatively, you can go ahead and request the preprocessed data by emailing jienengchen01@gmail.com.
 If you use the preprocessed data, please ensure it is solely for research purposes and do not redistribute it by TransUnet's License.

 ## Testing
-### Get pre-trained Mmdel weights on Synapse dataset:
+### Get pre-trained model weights on Synapse dataset:

 ## References